unity/ParseAlternatives/README.md

 As you may noticed [Parse](http://blog.parse.com/announcements/moving-on) will be fully retired after a year-long period ending on January 28, 2017.
 Most of us need to find an alternative backend service for our apps.
 Please help the community to find a great BaaS.
 Contribution guidelines can be found [here](CONTRIBUTING.md).

 ###What features are we looking for?
-- Data storage
+- Data Storage
-- Push notifications
+- Push Notifications
-- Usage analytics
+- Usage Analytics
 - Dashboard
-- Social integration
+- Social Integration
 - User Administration
-- Cloud Code integration
+- Cloud Code Integration
-- Multiple mobile platform SDKs
+- Multiple Mobile Platform SDKs
-- Background jobs
+- Background Jobs
+- Crash Report

 The real-time providers are marked with :zap: icon.